sharkwouter/minigalaxy/README.md

 * Create ``setup.py``
 * ~~Move to sqlite~~ A JSON file was chosen instead
 * ~~Remove command line output where it isn't needed~~
+* Deal with api tokens expiring
+* Make users able to remove games
+* Show error when failing to launch a game

 ## Known issues